-One of the main geological features of the Grand Valley is the Bookcliffs, a dirt-covered mountain range extending 200 miles, beginning where the Colorado River flows through DeBeque Canyon near Palisade, all the way to Price Canyon, which is near Helper, Utah.
+One of the main geological features of Grand Junction is the Bookcliffs, a dirt-covered mountain range extending 200 miles, beginning where the Colorado River flows through DeBeque Canyon all the way to Price Canyon, which is near Helper, Utah.

 The most noticeable landmark of this range is Mount Garfield, which is located in Grand Junction.
 This mountain is only a two-mile hike up, but the elevation change is 2,000 feet, making it a very challenging climb.
 The crusty dirt on the trail can be slick at times, so hiking poles are recommended, especially on the way down.